10 things in MySQL (that won’t work as expected)

 This query intends to select one

-from each group (defined by grouper
+column from each group (defined by grouper)

 1